 In its Frequently Asked Questions, the European Commission clarifies that trading venues can no longer list and provide services in relation to transferable securities of any legal person, entity or body established in Russia and with over 50% public ownership as of 12 April 2022, irrespective of their date of issuance.
-Furthermore, the European Commission states, inter alia, that the prohibition "does not require EU benchmark administrators to withdraw or exclude securities from their indices," but that, nonetheless, "product manufacturers making available products tracking such benchmarks will be subject to restrictions on the underlying securities which are themselves subject to sanctions," so that "benchmark administrators should adapt their benchmark compositions accordingly."
+Furthermore, the European Commission states, inter alia, that the prohibition "does not require EU benchmark administrators to withdraw or exclude securities from their indices," but that, nonetheless, "product manufacturers making available"

+products tracking such benchmarks will be subject to restrictions on the underlying securities which are themselves subject to sanctions," so that "benchmark administrators should adapt their benchmark compositions accordingly."

 a prohibition on EU central securities depositories ("CSDs") providing relevant services (core services, non-banking-type ancillary services and banking-type ancillary services as defined in the Annex of Council Regulation (EU) No. 909/2014) for transferable securities issued after 12 April 2022 to any Russian national or natural person residing in Russia or any entity established in Russia.
-The prohibition does not apply to nationals of, or to natural persons having a temporary or permanent residence permit in, an EU Member State, a country member of the European Economic Area or Switzerland.
+The prohibition does not apply to nationals of an EU Member State or natural persons having a temporary or permanent residence permit in an EU Member State.